Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

 The trailhead for this hike is located at the end of the main road into Arches National Park.
-It can be crazy busy but don’t let that put you off.
+There’s a giant parking lot and even though it can be crazy busy, don’t let that put you off.

 Once you step onto the Primitive Trail Loop or continue past Landscape Arch you lose 90% of the people.
 They’re probably put off by the warning signs saying “Caution: Primitive Trail: Difficult Hiking”.

 That’s not to say there aren’t a couple of slippery spots, even slightly airy spots but the trail is very doable if you’ve got a good fitness level.

 What arches can you expect to see on the Devils Garden hike?